-The cognitive behavioral therapy is superior over the pharmacological therapy in the treatment of somatoform disorder.
-The patient should not be directly questioned about his symptom since this will affect his perception about sharing the information to the clinician.
-In addition to this, other psychological therapies which has shown beneficial effect include relaxation therapy, family therapy, the education of the patient himself.
+Cognitive-behavioral therapy is recommended over pharmacological therapy for treating somatic symptom disorders.
+The patient should not be questioned directly about the symptoms since this will affect his or her perception of sharing the information with the clinician.
+Other psychological therapies, such as relaxation therapy, family therapy, and patient education, have been proven effective.

 Antidepressants and other agents

 Antidepressants can be effective in treating somatic symptom disorders.
 There is no clear difference in terms of the type of antidepressant, although some results have shown that tricyclic antidepressants are more effective than SSRIs.
 Patients may also be prescribed an SNRI (Serotonin and Noradrenaline Reuptake Inhibitor), atypical antipsychotics, or herbal medications.

 Treatment of special form

 In certain cases, such as hypochondriasis or body dysmorphic syndrome, SSRIs have a beneficial effect, especially if the patient reports pain as the predominant symptom.
 Opioid drugs should be avoided because studies have shown that patients with somatic symptom disorders have a high risk of drug dependence.

 Patients with somatic symptom disorders might present to the emergency department with excessive anxiety.
 Benzodiazepines might be indicated to lower the patient’s anxiety level.